Psychological Marketing Tricks: How To Hook Customers To Different Prices 📈📉

 This is why you have a hard time paying $5.00 for a Starbucks Sugar-coma Mocha, but you have an easier time coming down $5,000 on the asking price for the house you’re selling.

 3. Losses hurt more than gains give pleasure

-This part of framing concerns is called the Endowment Effect.
+Also called the Endowment Effect.
 People tend to ascribe more value to that which they own.
 Therefore, people try to avoid losses more than achieve gains.
 People want to avoid late fees more than they care to take advantage of early-bird discounts, even if the value is the same.

 Also called the Loss Aversion Theory, people feel loss twice as much as the pleasure as to gain.
-Customers love discounts and hate add-on charges.
+Customers love discounts and hate add-on charges and fees.
 Even though the offering price may be the same, the route through which the price is offered affects the willingness of prospects to give payment.
 Discounts are perceived as a win for customers, while add-on charges are perceived as a loss.